jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

   errata mitigation for platforms with a non-arm interconnect using the errata ABI.
 By default its disabled (``0``).

+- ``ENABLE_CONSOLE_GETC``: Boolean option to enable `getc()` feature in console driver(s).
+By default it is disabled (``0``) because it constitutes an attack vector into TF-A by potentially allowing an attacker to inject arbitrary data.
+  This option should only be enabled on a need basis if there is a use case for reading characters from the console.

 GICv3 driver options
 --------------------